LiamBush5/nets-2130/README.md

-Here's a revised version that flows more naturally and is less structured in bullet points, while still covering the key aspects of the project.
+Here’s the revised version with the tech stack integrated into a paragraph:

 ---